 Consuming a diet higher in dietary fiber is linked to a decreased risk of developing cardiovascular (heart) disease (Threapleton et al. 2013), type 2 diabetes (Yao et al. 2014), bowel disease (Liu et al. 2015), and chronic kidney disease (Xu et al. 2014).
-Each additional 5 g of fiber per day (e.g. ½ cup oatmeal or 1 large potato with skin) decreases risk of developing chronic kidney disease by more than 10%.
-Higher dietary fiber intakes are also linked to survival.
-Each additional 10 g of fiber per day (e.g. 1½ cups of bran flakes or ¾ cup of lentils) reduces risk of death by 10% (Yang et al. 2015).
-Higher intakes of dietary fiber are also related to a lower body weight (Shay et al. 2012).
+Each additional 5 g of fiber per day (e.g., ½ cup oatmeal or 1 large potato with skin) decreases the risk of developing chronic kidney disease by more than 10%.
+Higher dietary fiber intakes are also linked to overall survival.
+Each additional 10 g of fiber per day (e.g., 1½ cups of bran flakes or ¾ cup of lentils) reduces the risk of death by 10% (Yang et al. 2015).
+Higher intakes of dietary fiber are also related to lower body weight (Shay et al. 2012).

 How does dietary fiber help with chronic disease?